BorisAnthony/go-fetchncache/ReadMe.md

 Given a URL and a path, will fetch that URL and write the response to the given path.

-My usecase was caching JSON response from an API so it assumes JSON, but it'll work with anything if you don't set the `--json-format` flag.
+My usecase was caching JSON responses from API so it assumes JSON, but it'll work with anything if you don't set the `--json-format` flag.

 - Implements `hashicorp/go-retryablehttp` default retry & backoff strategy
 - `log/slog` for **console** (_`debug` & `info` in verbose mode_) and **file** (_`warning` & `error` always_) logging

+## Installation

+Grab a [compiled binary from the releases](https://github.com/BorisAnthony/go-fetchncache/releases), decompress and place wherever you put your go binaries ( e.g.: `/usr/local/bin` ).

+Make sure to give it executable permissions:
+- `chmod +x /path/to/fetchncache`

+On macOS, if you've downloaded the binary, you probably need to remove the quarantine:
+- `xattr -d com.apple.quarantine /path/to/fetchncache`

 ## Compile

+Tip: See the Makefile for more target options.

 ### macOS

 (GOOS=darwin GOARCH=arm64)

-`build-macos`
+`make build-macos`

 ### Linux

 (GOOS=linux GOARCH=amd64)

-`build-linux`
+`make build-linux`

 ## Config